devpts00/generust/README.md

 ## Summary

-Straightforward data generator tool.
+Dumb data generator tool.
 Consumes a template string with macros that generate random data.
 Rest of the string goes to the output as is.
 That allows constructing pretty much any new line separated text.

 ## Build